kalnajslab-org/StratoCore_LPC/README.md

 directory where the Arduino IDE keeps its libraries.
 This will simplify the build environment.

-*Note: The original repository was kalnajslab/LPC.
+*Note: The original GitHub repository was kalnajslab/LPC.
 The original checkin was 22-Aug-2019.
-A bit of code devlopment continued after that, but was not submitted to the repo.
+A bit of code development continued after that, but was not submitted to the repo.
 The repo was updated with those modifications on 01-Jun-2024.
-The repo was then forked and transferred to kalnajslab-org/StratoCore_LPC.s*
+The repo was forked to MisterMartin/LPC for the development work prior to the Kiruna campaign.
+After the Kiruna campaign MisterMartin/LPC was transferred to kalnajslab-org/LPC.
+It was finally renamed kalnajslab-org/StratoCore_LPC.*

 ## 1. Installation